Japan Government Will Field Integrated Resort Bids January Through June 2021

 Additional companies mulling IR bids for Japan include Melco Resorts and Galaxy Entertainment, both based in Hong Kong, and Malaysia’s Genting Group.

 Casinos will first form local consortiums with Japanese businesses, and then bid their host city and prefecture.
-If selected, the casino and local government will present their offer to the federal government next year with hopes of winning licensure.
+If selected, the casino and local government will present their offer to the central government next year with hopes of winning licensure.